t6nn/clj-examples/README.md

 # clj-examples

-Comparing Java and Clojure for presentation purposes
+This is an example Clojure project for presentation purposes.